pirovc/metameta/README.md

 	conda install -c bioconda metameta

 * Alternatively, install MetaMeta in a separated environment with the command: ``conda create -c bioconda -n metameta metameta=1.1`` and activate it with ``source activate metameta`` (to deactivate use ``source deactivate``).
 * This command will also install snakemake=3.9.1.
-All other tools are installed in their own environment automatically on the first run (necessary to active the --use-conda parameter).
+All other tools are installed in their own environment automatically on the first run (necessary to use the --use-conda parameter).

 Run:
 ----